QEfficient Auto Classes

 Additional compiler options for QAIC or QNN compilers.
 These are passed directly to the underlying compilation command.

-For QAIC Compiler: Extra arguments for qaic-exec can be passed.
+For QAIC Compiler: Extra arguments for qaic-compile can be passed.
 Some common options include:

 mos (int, optional): Effort level to reduce on-chip memory.
 Defaults to -1, meaning no effort.
 Defaults to -1.